SecOpsPete/threat-hunting-scenarios/pwncrypt-ransomware-detection/README.md

 ## 🧪 Investigation Scenario

 ### 🔐 Goal:
-Investigate a newly discovered ransomware strain known as **PwnCrypt**.
+I was tasked to investigate a newly discovered ransomware strain known as **PwnCrypt**.
 This strain uses a PowerShell-based payload to encrypt files on infected systems, prepending `.pwncrypt` to the original file extensions.
 For example, `hello.txt` becomes `hello.pwncrypt.txt`.

 The CISO has raised concerns about potential lateral spread due to immature defenses and a lack of security awareness training.
-Your task is to determine whether the ransomware has affected any systems, how it was delivered, and whether it established persistence.
+My task was to determine whether the ransomware has affected any systems, how it was delivered, and whether it established persistence.

 ---